 Who is ‘The Board’?

-The Electrical Licensing Board is appointed by the Minister for Energy, in accordance with the Electricity (Licensing) Regulations 1991.
+The Electrical Licensing Board is appointed by the Minister for Commerce, in accordance with the Electricity (Licensing) Regulations 1991.
 The Board’s function is to determine the competence of applicants for, and holders of, licences and permits issued under the licensing regulations.
 The board can approve electrical workers for an exemption from the need to hold a contractor’s licence.

 What type of work can I apply to carry out?

 A licensed electrical worker can gain an exemption from the need to hold an electrical contractor’s licence to carry out electrical installing work on domestic premises owned, leased or occupied by the electrician or his/her immediate family, for no gain or reward, if they meet the following requirements.